 There isn't much love around here for Bryson.
 His book is filled with stereotyped depictions of Southerners.

-That seemed like a stretch, though.
 He lived in the town that is now named to honor him, Bryson City, which is 65 miles away in North Carolina.
-Though he may have been an influential citizen, it's unlikely his fame spread this far in the late 1800s.
-Perhaps the gap was named for one of his many relatives or offspring, but I was not able to find out.
+Was he influential enough for his fame to spread this far south in a different state?
+Perhaps, though that seems a bit of a stretch for the late 1800s.
+It's possible the gap was named for one of his relatives or offspring, and there were many, but I was not able to find out how the gap got its name.